Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Try it yourself: if you chew bread long enough, it will eventually taste sweet!

-We have therefore done a lot of preparatory work for the stomach and intestines.
-The small individual parts can then be absorbed and metabolised more easily by the other “digestive instruments”.
-This means that unpleasant symptoms such as flatulence, constipation, diarrhea or heartburn are less common.
-This is simply because the stomach sometimes has difficulty breaking down larger pieces of food.
-These arrive in the intestines only half-broken down and cause well-known problems.
-It is also crucial that energy and good nutrients cannot be extracted as effectively from large food particles.
-You could even consider it a real waste of food, because all the good nutrients simply end up down the drain - and this could even be regional, seasonal organic vegetables.
-Such “nutrient waste” would be a real shame and, above all, too expensive to just flush it all straight down the toilet.
-The doctor Dr. Stossier summed it up well in the book “Viva Mayr”: “...there is no point in spending money on organic food if we don’t chew it long enough.
+This way, we've already done a good job of preparing food for the stomach and intestines.
+The smaller pieces can then be more easily absorbed and metabolized by the other digestive organs.
+This reduces the frequency of unpleasant symptoms like bloating, constipation, diarrhea, or heartburn.
+This is simply because the stomach sometimes struggles to break down larger pieces of food.
+These arrive in the intestines only partially digested and cause the familiar problems.
+It's also crucial to understand that energy and nutrients are not extracted as effectively from large food particles.
+It can even be considered a real waste of food, as all those beneficial nutrients simply end up down the drain – even if it's regional, seasonal, organic produce.
+Such nutrient waste would be a real shame and, above all, far too expensive to flush it all down the toilet.
+Dr. [Name] Stossier summed it up well in his book “Viva Mayr”: “…it makes no sense to spend money on organic food if we don’t chew it long enough.
 Then you might as well eat industrially processed food.”

-After the teeth and jaw have made their rhythmic contribution, the muscle movement of the esophagus pushes the food past the heart and lungs towards the gastrointestinal tract.
-The rhythmic impulses of these organs, heartbeat and breathing, can also be seen as part of the process.
-Once in the stomach, the rhythm is mixed up again.
-Through gastric peristalsis, the movement of the stomach, the food pulp is further liquefied, kneaded and broken down, at the same time sterilized by hydrochloric acid and directed further into the small intestine.
+After the teeth and jaw have contributed their rhythmic action, the muscular contractions of the esophagus push the food past the heart and lungs toward the gastrointestinal tract.
+The rhythmic impulses of these organs—heartbeat and respiration—can also be seen as part of this process.
+Once in the stomach, the rhythm is disrupted once again.Through gastric peristalsis, the movement of the stomach, the food bolus is further liquefied, kneaded and broken down, simultaneously sterilized by hydrochloric acid and directed further into the small intestine.

-anti-stress therapy
+Anti-stress therapy

-Youthful, immune and light as a feather just by chewing!?
+Youthful, immune, and feather-light just by chewing!?

 1. Radiate youth: